Torn Rotator Cuff

 They type of rotator cuff surgery carried out will depend on the type and severity of injury.
 It may be done arthroscopically - keyhole surgery, or through open surgery, where a larger incision is required.

 During rotator cuff tear surgery, the torn tendon will be reattached to the bone, any bone spurs will be removed and any other damage will be addressed.
-You can find out more in the rotator cuff tear surgery section (coming soon).
+You can find out more in the subacromial decompression surgery section.

 Following rotator cuff repair surgery, physical therapy is vital to regain the strength and movement in the shoulder - find out more in the rotator cuff exercises section.
 Recovery from rotator cuff tear surgery usually takes 4-6 weeks.